di-huang/onlineTutorDatabase/README.md

 - [Design Approach](#design-approach)

 ## Description
-Chegg is a company that provides textbook rentals.
-If people want to rent/buy the textbooks online, they will be able to find the cheapest and fastest renting/buying options using this platform.
-It also serves as a channel between students and tutors, which means students can ask tutors for homework questions through it.
+_Teaching Resource Database_: The database we are building is a simulation of Chegg database.
+Chegg is a company that provides online textbook rentals and tutoring services.
+People are able to find the cheapest and fastest renting or buying options using this platform.
+It also serves as a channel between students and tutors, for example, students can ask tutors for homework help through it.
+Event Tracking for this database: which students are requesting what services; which students have the membership; which tutors are working on tutoring; Inventory and sales/rentals volume of textbooks and due date of rented books.

 ## Requirements
 ### The business purpose